 Our paper is part of a recent literature that emphasizes the role of segmented markets, financial intermediaries and limits of arbitrage for macroeconomics.
 In Gabaix and Maggiori (2015), households in each of two countries can only invest in a domestic bond, while intermediaries can invest in the bonds of both countries.
-Because intermediary positions are constrained, UIP fails to hold, and exchange rates are influenced by financial flows as in an earlier literature on portfolio balance (e.g., Kouri (1976) and Driskill and McCafferty (1980)).
+Because intermediary positions are constrained, UIP fails to hold, and the exchange rate is influenced by financial flows as in an earlier literature on portfolio balance (e.g., Kouri (1976) and Driskill and McCafferty (1980)).
 In Itskhoki and Mukhin (2021), the exchange rate is determined by households who can only invest in a domestic bond, risk-averse intermediaries who can overcome this segmentation, and noise traders.
 Shocks to noise-trader demand generate UIP deviations, and account for more than 90% of exchange rate fluctuations but for only a small fraction of output fluctuations.
+In Kekre and Lenel (2024), the exchange rate correlates more highly with output because of demand shocks that shift households' discount rates.
 Other frictional models of exchange rates with financial flows and noise traders include Jeanne and Rose (2002), Evans and Lyons (2002), Hau and Rey (2006), Bacchetta and van Wincoop (2010, 2021) and Bruno and Shin (2015).
-These papers focus on the determination of the exchange rate and do not model the yield curve.
+These papers focus on the determination of the exchange rate and do not model yield curve frictions.

 Vayanos and Vila (2021, VV) develop a closed-economy model of the yield curve with preferred-habitat investors who can invest in specific maturities and risk-averse arbitrageurs.
 Our model extends VV to two countries, adds the currency market, and assumes global arbitrageurs.
-Ray (2019) and Ray, Droste, and Gorodnichenko (2023) embed VV into a New Keynesian model and study the transmission of conventional and unconventional monetary policy to the domestic economy.
+Ray (2019) and Ray, Droste, and Gorodnichenko (2024) embed VV into a New Keynesian model and study the transmission of conventional and unconventional monetary policy to the domestic economy.
 Closest to our work is Greenwood, Hanson, Stein, and Sunderam (2023), who develop independently a discrete-time model of currency and bond markets with preferred-habitat investors, global arbitrageurs, and only two bond maturities.
 They derive results analogous to those that we present in Section 4 and explore additionally Covered Interest Parity violations and arbitrageur heterogeneity, but do not estimate their model or quantify its effects.

 Our paper is also related to a recent literature that examines how convenience yields affect exchange rates and interest rates.
-Engel and Wu (2018) and Jiang, Krishnamurthy, and Lustig (2021) construct convenience yields by comparing home government bonds to synthetic counterparts constructed by buying foreign government bonds and swapping the foreign into the home currency.
+Jiang, Krishnamurthy, and Lustig (2021) and Engel and Wu (2022) construct convenience yields by comparing home government bonds to synthetic counterparts constructed by buying foreign government bonds and swapping the foreign into the home currency.
 They find that the home currency appreciates when the home convenience yield rises.
-Devereux, Engel, and Wu (2023) and Jiang, Krishnamurthy, and Lustig (2023) show that investor preferences for safe dollar assets underlie the global financial cycle (Rey, 2013) whereby US monetary policy transmits to the rest of the world.
+Devereux, Engel, and Wu (2023) and Jiang, Krishnamurthy, and Lustig (2024) show that investor preferences for safe dollar assets underlie the global financial cycle (Rey, 2013) whereby US monetary policy transmits to the rest of the world.
 Our model can capture investor preferences for currencies and bonds of a specific country through the demand factors, and can quantify the effects of each type of demand.

 Finally, our paper is related to DSGE models of monetary policy transmission.
 Closest to our work is the two-country model of Alpanda and Kabaca (2020).
 They find that QE purchases have large international spillover effects, which exceed those of conventional monetary policy.
-Portfolio balance effects in their model arise from bond holdings entering directly in agents' utility functions, while we partly endogenize them through mean-variance optimization by arbitrageurs.4
+Portfolio balance effects in their model arise from bond holdings entering directly in agents' utility functions, while we partly endogenize them through mean-variance optimization by arbitrageurs.